Southborough Community Power Choice

 Electricity aggregation is form of group electricity purchasing for residents and businesses in Southborough.
 In an aggregation, the Town uses the bulk purchasing power of the entire community to negotiate the best price possible for everyone for the supplier services portion of your National Grid electricity bill, then signs a contract with an electricity supplier on behalf of the community.
 National Grid will continue to deliver your electricity, but a different company will supply it, and that company’s rate will be used to calculate the Supplier Services portion of your National Grid electricity bill.

 Southborough has signed a contract with Public Power to supply electricity to Southborough through February 2020.

 New electricity supply choices

 The program offers two alternatives to Eversource Basic Service:

 - Power Choice Standard: This is the default option.
 All National Grid Basic Service customers will be automatically enrolled in Power Choice Standard.
 Like National Grid’s Basic Service, Power Choice Standard meets minimum state requirements for integrating renewable energy.

 - Power Choice Green: This optional upgrade gives you 100% renewable energy, all generated by renewable energy projects in New England.
-You may choose this option by calling Public Power at 1-800-830-2944 and requesting it.
+You may choose this option by contacting customer support.

 Participating in the program

 If your account is not enrolled, it is likely because either your account was already with another electricity supplier at the time the program launched, or because you opted out of the program.
 If you wish to enroll in Southborough Community Power Choice, you are welcome to do so.
-To enroll. please call the program’s electricity supplier, Public Power, at 1-800-830-2944 and request enrollment.
+To enroll. please contact customer support with your National Grid electricity account information.
 Please note: Before joining, we recommend that you check carefully the terms of your agreement with your electricity supplier to be sure you are not charged an early termination fee.